§ 13-3602. Order of protection; procedure; contents; arrest for violation; penalty; protection order from another jurisdiction

 This is an official court order.
 If you disobey this order, you will be subject to arrest and prosecution for the crime of interfering with judicial proceedings and any other crime you may have committed in disobeying this order.

-M. Each affidavit, acceptance or return of service shall be promptly filed with the clerk of the issuing court.
-This filing shall be completed in person, shall be made by fax or shall be postmarked, if sent by mail, no later than the end of the seventh court business day after the date of service.
-If the filing is made by fax, the original affidavit, acceptance or return of service shall be promptly filed with the court.
-Within twenty-four hours after the affidavit, acceptance or return of service has been filed, excluding weekends and holidays, the court from which the order or any modified order was issued shall forward to the sheriff of the county in which the court is located a copy of the order of protection and a copy of the affidavit or certificate of service of process or acceptance of service.
-On receiving these copies, the sheriff shall register the order.
-Registration of an order means that a copy of the order of protection and a copy of the affidavit or acceptance of service have been received by the sheriff’s office.
-The sheriff shall maintain a central repository for orders of protection so that the existence and validity of the orders can be easily verified.
+P. Each affidavit, declaration, acceptance or return of service shall be filed as soon as practicable but not later than seventy-two hours, excluding weekends and holidays, with the clerk of the issuing court or as otherwise required by court rule.
+This filing shall be completed in person, electronically or by fax.
+Within twenty-four hours after the affidavit, declaration, acceptance or return of service has been filed, excluding weekends and holidays, the court from which the order or any modified order was issued shall register the order with the national crime information center.
+The supreme court shall maintain a central repository for orders of protection so that the existence and validity of the orders can be easily verified.
 The effectiveness of an order does not depend on its registration, and for enforcement purposes pursuant to § 13-2810, a copy of an order of the court, whether or not registered, is presumed to be a valid existing order of the court for a period of one year from the date of service of the order on the defendant.

-N. A peace officer, with or without a warrant, may arrest a person if the peace officer has probable cause to believe that the person has violated § 13-2810 by disobeying or resisting an order that is issued in any jurisdiction in this state pursuant to this section, whether or not such violation occurred in the presence of the officer.
+Q. A peace officer, with or without a warrant, may arrest a person if the peace officer has probable cause to believe that the person has violated § 13-2810 by disobeying or resisting an order that is issued in any jurisdiction in this state pursuant to this section, whether or not such violation occurred in the presence of the officer.
 Criminal violations of an order issued pursuant to this section shall be referred to an appropriate law enforcement agency.
-The law enforcement agency shall request that a prosecutorial agency file the appropriate charges.
-A violation of an order of protection shall not be adjudicated by a municipal or justice court unless a complaint has been filed or other legal process has been requested by the prosecuting agency.
 The provisions for release under § 13-3883, subsection A, paragraph 4 and § 13-3903 do not apply to an arrest made pursuant to this section.
 For the purposes of this section, any court in this state has jurisdiction to enforce a valid order of protection that is issued in this state and that has been violated in any jurisdiction in this state.

 1. An action has been commenced but a final judgment, decree or order has not been entered.